Confirmation

 At what age should My child receive the sacrament of confirmation?

 A child is invited to prepare for the Sacrament of Confirmation when they are in Grade 6 or older.
 The suggested age is only a guideline.
 If parents feel that their child is not yet ready to further their faith formation, they are encouraged to undergo preparations for the Sacrament of Confirmation when they are more mature and more sensitive to the leading of the Holy Spirit.
-Children must be baptised into the Roman Catholic Church, have celebrated their First Reconciliation and First Eucharist, and be enrolled in an ongoing program of catechesis (either catechism classes or in a Catholic school).

 What preparation is required for my child to be confirmed?